aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 No turns prohibited across the busway but some intersections have signal priority | 1 No intersection treatments	| 0

+*A bland smile is like a green light at an intersection, it feels good when you get one, but you forget it the moment you're past it.* -Douglas Coupland, novelist, 1961--

 ### Chapter overview